 That culture grew and blended with hip-hop, then with fashion.
 It’s remained a constant in an ever-changing landscape, and will likely stay that way for the remainder of our lifetime.

 1. Air Jordan 1

-Air Jordans changed the whole dynamic, leveraging such a niche product to the masses via an extremely talented and equally marketable athlete.
-It was also pure chance that it was birthed around the same time as peak-level sports endorsements, which in itself was bigger than the Air Jordan 1.
+Air Jordans changed the whole dynamic, leveraging such a niche product to the masses via an extraordinarily talented and equally marketable athlete.
+It was also a pure chance that it was birthed around the same time as peak-level sports endorsements, which in itself was bigger than the Air Jordan 1.

 It’s importance in the entire Air Jordan range — a range that is almost single-handedly responsible for modern-day sneaker culture — is the reason why this holds such strong influence.